|

 idea when it comes to mounting solar panels.
 That's

+because there really isn't a single best solution.
 We bought a Mexican flag, and a new USA flag since ours

 was kind of frayed.
 Candace also made a Q flag.
 That's a